TryhardCC/chesspgn/README.md

 # chesspgn
-Chess program that reads, interprets and plays out standard PGN chess notation.
+C++ chess program that reads, interprets and plays out standard PGN chess notation.
+This program can discriminate if a move is illegal and display a descriptive error message.
+Live ASCII chessboard included.